gzwplato/WinAutoKey/README.md

 2. Note the use of hCtl and hWin functions to search by window title, text, or class.

-3. Use tools such as Au3Info_x64.exe or WinSpy.exe to identify the window title, text, and class to search for.
+3. Use tools such as [Au3Info](https://www.autoitscript.com/site/autoit/downloads/) (download zip), or [WinSpy.exe](https://sourceforge.net/projects/winspyex/) to identify the window title, text, and class to search for.

 ## Not Supported, and not Planned to Support: